moreda/apache-saltstack-formula/README.rst

               `-- usr/share/thingy/*

-This way we have certain flexibility to use different files for different minions. **It's not desgined to substitute pillar data**.
+This way we have certain flexibility to use different files for different minions. **It's not designed to substitute pillar data**.
 Remember that pillar has to be used for info that it's essential to be only known for a certain set of minions (i.e. passwords, private keys and such).